blackears/blenderCellularAutomata/README.md

-# Cellular Automa Images for Blender
+# Cellular Automata Images for Blender

-Generates a texture using a cellular automa algorithm.
-Generated images are stored in Blender's memory, so you amy want to save it to disk after it's generated.
+Generates a texture using a cellular automata algorithm.
+Generated images are stored in Blender's memory, so you may want to save it to disk after it's generated.

 ## Rule 30

 ![Texture generated with Rule 30](doc/rule30Monkey.png)

-An implementation of Stephen Wolfram's Rule30 algoritm.
+An implementation of Stephen Wolfram's Rule30 algorithm.
 Creates a semi-repeating triangle pattern reminiscent of natural patterns like the surface of a seashell.  https://en.m.wikipedia.org/wiki/Rule_30

 #### Image Name